OSU Center for Africana Studies and Development opens, to debut speakers series

 “We found this map at an auction in 1975.
 The woman who sold it had been a school teacher somewhere in Payne County, most likely Perkins,” Kathy Hromas said.
 “We had the map hanging up in our home, but when we heard about the center opening, it was clear the map belonged there.”

-Also during the opening ceremony, Wild Card Missions, a group of student missionaries, sang a song in Swahili and Olu Togun, Afro-beat instructor at OSU, led a group of drummers in a performance.
+Also during the opening ceremony, Wild Card Missions, a group of student missionaries, sang a song in Swahili and Olu Togun, an Afro-beat instructor at OSU, led a group of drummers in a performance.

 “Binoculars help bring something in the distance closer into view,” Jivetti said.
-“That’s what we hope to do with Africa through this speakers series and with the center itself.”
+“That’s what we hope to do with Africa through this speakers series and the center itself.”